 Who is eligible to transact in agency CMBS with the Federal Reserve?

 All primary dealers are eligible agency CMBS counterparties.
-Non-primary dealers may apply to be eligible counterparties, and must meet the following criteria:
+Some non-primary dealers are also eligible counterparties, and must meet the following criteria:

 - Be a U.S. broker-dealer registered with the Securities and Exchange Commission (SEC) and regulated as a member of the Financial Industry Regulatory Authority (FINRA).